manuelruder/artistic-videos/README.md

 Our algorithm allows to transfer the style from one image (for example, a painting) to a whole video sequence and generates consistent and stable stylized video sequences.

-UPDATE: A much faster version is avaliable at [fast-artistic-videos](https://github.com/manuelruder/fast-artistic-videos).
-It only runs on precomputed styles though.
+**UPDATE:** A much faster version which runs in under one second per frame is avaliable at [fast-artistic-videos](https://github.com/manuelruder/fast-artistic-videos), but it only works for precomputed style templates.
+This repository allows arbitrary styles, but needs several minutes per frame.

 **Example video:**